UNC-Libraries-data/R-Open-Labs/Extras/index.md

 * [Scatterplot Matrices With GGally](ggally/ggally.html)

-	The GGally package provides a function for creating scatterplot matrices.
+	The 'ggally' package provides a function for creating scatterplot matrices.
 A scatterplot matrix arranges multiple scatterplots on a grid so that they are easy to compare to one another.